NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Introduction

 To provide the best chance for the robot to be able to react in a volatile environment, we must consider the robot's conditioning.
 A measure of manipulability, devised in \cite{manip}, describes how well-conditioned a manipulator is to achieve any arbitrary velocity.
 Therefore, by also maximising the manipulability of the robot, we can decrease the likelihood of robot failure due to singularity while also improving robot obstacle avoidance.

-The contributions of this paper are: \begin{enumerate} \item a reactive motion controller for serial-link manipulators (fully actuated or redundant) that can achieve a desired end-effector pose with the ability to dodge stationary and non-stationary obstacles, avoid joint limits and maximise manipulability. \item experimental validation in simulation on a published motion planning benchmark as well as on a physical Franka-Emika Panda robot. \href{https://jhavl.github.io/neo}{jhavl.github.io/neo}. \end{enumerate}
+The contributions of this paper are: \begin{enumerate} \item a reactive motion controller for serial-link manipulators (fully actuated or redundant) that can achieve a desired end-effector pose with the ability to dodge stationary and non-stationary obstacles, avoid joint limits and maximise manipulability. \item experimental validation in simulation on a published motion planning benchmark as well as on a physical Franka-Emika Panda robot. \item an open-source Python library providing all tools necessary to implements our controller on any serial-link manipulator \cite{rtb}.
+Benchmark code and implementation details are provided at \href{https://jhavl.github.io/neo}{jhavl.github.io/neo}. \end{enumerate}